 Hakui Station

-Hakui is a beach side city whose chief attraction is the Cosmo Isle Space Science Museum which has exhibits dedicated to space exploration.
+Hakui is a beach side city whose chief attraction is the Cosmo Isle Hakui space science museum which has exhibits dedicated to space exploration.

 Nanao Station

 Nanao is the Noto Peninsula’s largest city.
 Its attractions include the Nanao Art Museum, the traditional buildings on the Ipponsugi shopping street, and the lively market at Nanao Fisherman’s Wharf.
-Ipponsugi street also has a special exhibition of traditional bridal curtains every year in the first week of May.
-During this time every shop and house on Ipponsugi Street hangs beautiful hanayome noren curtains from their front doors.
+Ipponsugi Street is closely associated with the hanayome noren tradition and has held displays of bridal curtains around Golden Week, though schedules can change by year.
+The Hanayome Noren Museum is a good place to learn more about this tradition.

 Wakura Onsen